-Sumida Park is another popular spot to hanami, so join the crowds and head to the area between Azumabashi and Sakurabashi bridges and join in the fun!
-Wander with the crowds and enjoy the 640 cherry blossom trees here alongside stunning views of the Tokyo Skytree.
+Sumida Park is another popular spot for hanami, so join the crowds and head to the area between Azumabashi and Sakurabashi bridges.
+Wander along the paths and enjoy the 640 blooming cherry trees here alongside stunning views of the Tokyo Skytree.
 Trees along both sides of the river are illuminated after dark and for a romantic evening, enjoy a slow boat cruise down the river.

 3. Shinjuku Gyoen Garden

 This beautiful garden was once the regal residence of a renowned samurai family but is now a gorgeous park with over a dozen varieties of blooming cherry trees and spacious, tranquil lawns perfect for lazing on your picnic mat and soaking up the atmosphere.
-As many of the trees here are late blooming varieties, if you miss the peak blooming period in Tokyo head here to get your dose of Sakura this year.
+Many of the trees here are late-blooming varieties, so if you miss the peak blooming period in Tokyo, head here to get your dose of sakura this year.

 |Where to stay||Find hotels near Shinjuku Gyoen Garden|